Skip to content

 Sherwin Williams Extra White

-Extra White is a bit cleaner than Pure White.
-It has no real undertone at all, which makes it a popular trim choice.
+Extra White is a bit cleaner and cooler than Pure White.
+It doesn’t have an obvious undertone, which makes it a popular trim choice.

 Sherwin Williams Alabaster